SURF Research Day 2026

 2026-05-19 , On Air

-Do you also struggle to equip researchers with the right knowledge and digital skills in this fast changing world?
-Rapid technological developments—such as AI, new digital research infrastructures, and evolving data practices—mean that training needs are constantly changing.
-In this discussion session, you will get the chance to share the bottlenecks you experience.
+Do you also struggle to equip researchers with the right knowledge and digital skills?
+Rapid technological developments - such as AI, new digital research infrastructures, and evolving data practices - mean that training needs are constantly changing.
+Come to our discussion session to share the bottlenecks you experience.

 What is the nature of your session?: Community With whom do you want to connect?: